 Lifelong learning credit

-Are you interested in following a course of study, but are you not or no longer eligible for regular student finance (loan, supplementary grant and student travel product)?
-As of the 2017-2018 academic year, everyone up to the age of 55 may borrow money in order to pay for tuition fees.
+Do you intend to start a study programme, but are you not or no longer eligible for regular student finance (loan, supplementary grant and student travel product)?
+As of the academic year 2017-2018, you may borrow money to pay tuition fees, under certain conditions.
 This is called "lifelong learning credit".

 - You are either a full-time or part-time student at an HBO or a university, or you are a full-time student at an MBO.
 Your study programme must be officially recognised in The Netherlands.

 If your nationality is not Dutch, you can also receive lifelong learning credit as long as you have a residence permit type II, III, IV or V. Do you have a residence permit type I?
 Complete the nationality chart to check whether you can receive credit anyway.
 Do you, your partner or one of your parents come from a EU/EEA country or Switzerland?
 Then you are eligible as well.

 - You are not or are no longer eligible to receive regular student finance.

-- You are older than 30, or you already have a HBO diploma or a university degree and will now be completing a second higher education study programme.
+- You are older than 30, or you already have a HBO diploma or a university degree, and you are about to start a 2nd study programme in higher education.

-- Your tuition fees are not being paid or reimbursed by a 3d party, for example your employer.
+- Your tuition fees are not being paid for or reimbursed by another authority or person, for example your employer or your parent(s).